-As a matter of practice, the Board routinely reviews the Retirement System's asset allocation and investment performance in order to maintain the optimum blend of investment classes in the Retirement System's portfolio.
+As a matter of practice, the Board routinely reviews the Retirement System's asset allocation and investment performance in order to maintain the optimum blend of investment classes in the portfolio.
 The objective is to match earnings assumptions as closely as possible with long term liabilities of the Retirement System in order to create stability in the funded ratio and maintain or improve the Retirement System's financial strength.
-In 2013, the Retirement System began the reallocation of funds previously allocated to "Portable Alpha" at the recommendation of its financial advisor.
-This process is scheduled to conclude by the end of 2014 and proceeds from that asset class will be allocated to other categories as redemptions are received.
-The services of twenty three professional investment firms are retained to actively manage the Retirement System's diversified investment portfolio.
-The Retirement System's Investment Policies and Guidelines are contained in the body of this report and are also kept current on the Retirement System's website.
+In 2014, the Retirement System proceeded with earlier plans by funding a commitment to a category entitled private debt.
+That action was taken at the recommendation of its financial advisor.
+Progress was also made toward the gradual funding of multi-year real estate and private equity commitments which are expected to perform well over time.